 1.1 Criteria to be used for creating/managing approved counterparty lists/limits The Chief Finance Officer is responsible for setting prudent criteria and the Council's treasury advisors will provide guidance and assistance in setting these criteria.
 The Council's treasury management advisors will advise on credit policy and creditworthiness related issues.
 The Council will maintain a counterparty list based on its criteria and will monitor and update the credit standing of the institutions on a regular basis.
-This assessment will include consideration of credit ratings from all 3 ratings agencies and other alternative assessments of credit strength (for example, statements of potential government support, Credit Default Swaps (CDS) information).
 The Council will also take into account information on corporate developments of and market sentiment towards investment counterparties.
-The current criteria are set out in the Council's Annual Treasury Management Strategy and are agreed by Cabinet and approved by Council.
+The current criteria, set out in the Council's Annual Treasury Management Strategy, are agreed by CP&R Committee and approved by Council.
 Approved methodology for changing limits and adding/removing counterparties The Chief Finance Officer has delegated responsibility to add or delete counterparties and to review limits within the parameters of the criteria detailed above.
 1.3 Counterparty list and limits A full individual listing of counterparties based on the criteria will be maintained.
 As credit ratings etc. are subject to change without notice, an up-to-date lending list will be maintained on an ongoing basis within the Operations Manual .
 1.4 Country, sector and group listings of counterparties and overall limits applied to each, where appropriate Investments will be displayed so as to show total group exposure, total country exposure and total sector exposure.
 Group limits have been set for the above, in terms of monetary value, where appropriate.

 1.5 Details of credit rating agencies' services and their application The Council considers the ratings of all 3 main ratings agencies (Standard & Poor's, Moody's and Fitch) when making investment decisions.
 Credit rating agency information is just one of a range of instruments used to assess creditworthiness of institutions.
 1.6 Description of the general approach to collecting/using information other than credit ratings for counterparty risk assessment The Council's Treasury Advisor, currently Arlingclose, provides timely information on counterparties, in terms of credit rating updates and economic summaries.
 In addition, members of the treasury team read quality financial press for information on counterparties.